ferpetrelli/kohana-flexible-migrations/README.markdown

 1) Click on 'Generate NEW migration' you can set a name and create a new migration file.

-E.g. for a migration called 'typical migration' the generated file could be:
+E.g. for a migration called 'typical migration' generated file could be:

 ```
 20120526170715_typical_migration.php